stardog-union/launchpad-docs/README.md

 ![OnPrem Stardog Communications](./assets/onprem-sd-comms.png)

 A configuration option, `STARDOG_SERVER_CERT_PATH`, is provided for the backend service running in the On-Prem container to verify the Stardog server's SSL certificate, just like a web browser does.
-This can be particularly helpful if you've secured your Stardog server using a self-signed certificate.`STARDOG_SERVER_CERT_PATH` should be set to the path inside the On-Prem Docker container.
-You will need to mount a volume containing the cert to the OnPrem
+This can be particularly helpful if you've secured your Stardog server using a self-signed certificate.`STARDOG_SERVER_CERT_PATH` should be set to the path inside the On-Prem Docker container where the certificate is located.
+You will need to mount a volume on the host machine containing the cert to the On-Prem container.

 ```
 docker run \